 - 1/2 teaspoon ground cinnamon

 - 1/4 teaspoon kosher salt

-- Place a rack in the center of your oven and preheat to 350 degrees F. Lightly coat a deep 8x8-inch or similar baking dish with cooking spray.
+- Place a rack in the center of your oven and preheat to 350 degrees F. Lightly coat a deep 8×8-inch or similar baking dish with nonstick spray.
 Set aside.

-- Bake the crisp until the filling hot and bubbly, about 45-55 minutes.
+- Bake the crisp until the filling is hot and bubbly, about 45-55 minutes.
 Check the crisp at the 30-minute mark.
-If the topping is becoming too brown, tent with foil then continue baking until ready.
-Let rest 10 minutes, then serve warm, smothered with vanilla ice cream, homemade whipped cream, or Greek yogurt.
+If the topping becomes too brown, tent with foil, then continue baking until ready.
+Let rest for 10 minutes, then serve warm, smothered with vanilla ice cream, homemade whipped cream, or Greek yogurt.

-*To make your own almond meal, pulse whole, raw almonds in the food processor until they form fine crumbs.
-Do not over process, or you will have almond butter instead.
+- *INGREDIENT NOTE: To make your own almond meal, pulse whole, raw almonds in the food processor until they form fine crumbs.
+Do not over-process, or you will have almond butter instead.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up